xandecmartins/gameofthree/README.md

     * Easy Possibility to expand the game for 3 or more players, using the round-robin concept
     * Easy way to change the type of player (manual/autonomous)
     * Flexible configuration using application.properties file

-# Features Not Implemented

-    * Show historic of games
-    * Permit a player disconnect and the other be called winner